e-commerce | mobile app case study

 This user group confirmed initial assumptions about the Candle Corner customers, but research also revealed that it is very important to users that there are transparent reviews and descriptions, as well as a simplified interface so shopping is more efficient and less stressful.

-The product: A retail app for a maker where users can shop candles.
+• A retail app for a maker where users can shop candles.

-Project duration: January 2022 to March 2022
+• January 2022 - March 2022 (Revised in 2025)

-My role: UX/UI Designer creating an app for the Candle Corner from conception to delivery
+• UX/UI Designer creating an app for the Candle Corner from conception to delivery

 I conducted monitored usability studies with five people between the ages of 25 and 65.
 Each person had a different background in experience with shopping online and provided a variety of insights to help improve the Candle Corner App.

-Round 1 Findings
+Round 1 findings

 • Cart page needs to be easier to find and navigate through from adding an item to the cart to completing the check out process.